 How many sessions will I need?

-This is a difficult question- we are still working on acquiring a crystal ball to fortell the future!
+This is a difficult question- still working on acquiring a crystal ball to foretell the future!
 Everyone has different layers to healing, like an onion.
 People can walk in the door with the same diagnosis, but each person has individual components that make up their symptoms.

 WHAT SHOULD I WEAR?

 Clothing is not an obstacle, however, most people enjoy being in loose and comfortable clothing.

 We do not accept insurance, but we can give you a "superbill" that you can then submit to your insurance for any out-of-network-chiropractic coverage you receive.
 If there is no out-of-network-chiropractic care, often it will then count towards your annual deductible